 Starting a small business might not sound like it costs a lot of money.
 When you take a closer look, though, you often find that even the smallest hemp and cannabis startups need at least half a million dollars before they can even begin operations.
-Financing from 420 Loans makes it possible for you to access the money you need to pay for essentials.
+Financing from Canna Business Resources makes it possible for you to access the money you need to pay for essentials.

 Unfortunately, not everyone can qualify for a cannabis business loan.
 Even fewer people get business loans with low interest rates.
 Typically, businesses can expect to pay anywhere from 7 to 15 percent interest.
 Qualifying for a lower rate will make it much easier for you to repay your loan while generating profits.